Showing posts with label clean and unclean. Show all posts

 The dairy and meat separation.
 It's very confusing to me.

-The basis for separating these come from Exodus 23:19 which says not to boil an animal in its mother's milk.
-There are a huge range of interpretations on this.
-Many scholars believe this is about mixing meat with that animal's specific mother's milk (as opposed to mixing goat meat with the milk of any other goat), which apparently was a pagan practice in Bible times.
+The idea of separating all meat and dairy products comes from Exodus 23:19 which says not to boil a goat in the milk of its mother.
+It's noteworthy that the Hebrew word used means baby goat and not all cattle or animals.
+Many scholars believe this is about not mixing meat with that animal's specific mother's milk (as opposed to mixing goat meat with the milk of any other goat or butter made from a cow, etc), which apparently was a pagan practice in Bible times.

-Great reminder that we do see milk served with meat in Scripture.
-Abraham served meat with milk and curds.
-Many would say that the instructions on how to eat weren't given until later, so therefore Abraham didn't know not to do this.
-However we see in Genesis 7 that Noah knew the difference between and unclean animals before then.
+We should also note that we do see milk and meat served together in Scripture.
+Abraham served meat with milk and curds in Genesis 18:18.
+Many would say that the instructions on how to eat weren't given until later, so therefore Abraham just didn't know not to do this.
+However we see in Genesis 7 that Noah knew the difference between clean and unclean animals before then.

 Biblically clean poultry and ducks + questions and answers about what the Bible says about food | Land of Honey